Medically reviewed by Drugs.com. Last updated on Sep 24, 2019.

 Lincomycin crosses the placenta at term and can be detected in cord blood and the amniotic fluid (Medina 1963).
 Lincomycin injection may also contain benzyl alcohol, which may cross the placenta.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience diarrhea, dizziness, or injection site pain.
-Have patient report immediately to prescriber signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools), severe nausea, vomiting, urinary retention, change in amount of urine passed, jaundice, mouth sores, tinnitus, severe injection site irritation, chills, pharyngitis, severe loss of strength and energy, pale skin, bruising, bleeding, vaginitis, chest pain, severe dizziness, passing out, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).
+• Patient may experience diarrhea, nausea, vomiting, abdominal pain, headache, or fatigue.
+Have patient report immediately to prescriber signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools), urinary retention, change in amount of urine passed, jaundice, mouth sores, mouth irritation, tinnitus, severe injection site irritation, chills, pharyngitis, severe loss of strength and energy, pale skin, bruising, bleeding, vaginitis, chest pain, severe dizziness, passing out, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.